Roger Wheeler State Beach

-Roger W. Wheeler State Beach (formerly and still sometimes referred to as Sand Hill Cove) is a public recreation area covering 27 acre on Block Island Sound in the town of Narragansett, Rhode Island.
+Roger W. Wheeler State Beach (formerly and still sometimes referred to as Sand Hill Cove) is a public recreation area covering 27 acre on Block Island Sound in the town of Narragansett, Rhode Island, United States.
 The area offers picnicking, ocean swimming, and a playground and is open seasonally.

 History

 The beach became state property when it was seized from Tory sympathizers during the American Revolutionary War.
 Known as Sand Hill Cove, it became Rhode Island's first state beach when 27 acres were transferred to Metropolitan Park Commission in 1929.
 In 1970, the beach was renamed in honor of Captain Roger W. Wheeler (1907-1969), the founder of the Rhode Island State Life-Saving System.